 How to serve the brussels sprouts

 - As an appetizer – these grilled brussels sprouts are the perfect summer appetizer!
 They have the beautiful charred flavor from the grill and with a drizzle of lemon juice, they taste light and zesty.
 For even more flavor, dip them into one of my favorite sauces!
-Here are a few ideas to get you started.
+Here are a few ideas to start with.

-- Harissa Tahini Sauce – this is the sauce I served the sprouts with throughout this recipe post.
+- Harissa Tahini Sauce – this is the sauce on the side of the sprouts throughout this recipe post.
 I honestly couldn’t recommend this combination any more!
 It’s a match-made in grilled veggie heaven!

-- Chimichurri Sauce – I’m always a fan of a little chimichurri drizzled over grilled veggies.
+- Chimichurri Sauce – I’m always a fan of drizzling a little chimichurri over grilled veggies.

 - Vegan Avocado Ranch Dip – if you’re looking for something on the creamy side, you can never go wrong with this homemade ranch dip, made even creamier with the addition of avocado!

 - Creamy Cashew Chipotle Sauce – if you’d like a sauce with a spicy kick, this creamy chipotle sauce is just what you’re looking for!

 - On a salad – I originally made the sprouts to go on a salad, but then I ate them all before they made it on the salad!
 Seriously, they’re that good!
 So, I made some more and added them to the salad and it was delicious!
 The salad is delicious for lunch as an entree, but it could also be served as a side dish at your next BBQ.

 - To prepare the salad, chop romaine lettuce hearts and add them to a large mixing bowl.
 Toss with lemon vinaigrette dressing.
 Top with parmesan cheese, almonds, diced avocado, diced apples and grilled brussels sprouts.